 As far as price goes, this target is actually pretty good Despite being made by an industry leader with high notoriety, it’s on the lower price end of targets in this review and is probably the best portable disc golf basket in general.

 Portable and easy to assemble, Dynamic Disc’s Recruit Lite Disc Golf Target is a solid target for very little money.

 The entirety of its construction is made out of metal, which means it can remain outdoors for long periods of time, unlike other models.
 Despite its metal frame, it’s not unreasonably heavy for a portable target.

 The 24 zinc coated chains will not rust or corrode in the elements.
 We love the easy assembly, you can literally be practicing in just a few minutes.

 The large base gives it stability and solid weld construction means the Dynamic Discs Recruit will last for many years!

 - Really low price

-- Takes less than 10 minutes to set up
+- Takes less about 1 minute to set up

 - Doesn’t come with anchors

 - While it is portable, it isn’t as easy to move around as some of the collapsible targets